ENERGY HEALING THROUGH PRAYER, HOMEOPATHY, RADIONICS, ESSENTIAL OILS, REIKI, AND MORE

 By Lawrence Wilson, MD

-because matter is nothing but condensed energy.
-This, of course, would include nutrition, lifestyle, drugs,
+healing because matter is nothing but condensed energy.
+This, of course, would include

 Definition of energy healing.
 A broad definition of energy healing is the use of methods that alter and influence the subtle energy system of a human being.
 Energy healing techniques are usually defined as those in which the movement or balancing of subtle forms of energy is the primary intent and focus of the technique.
 This is a very general definition of a huge area of medicine and healing.

-Another excellent technique when done properly is Reiki, but only if done correctly.
+5. Another excellent technique when done properly is Reiki, when done correctly.
 Never add to the technique and never circulate the energy back to yourself from a client.
-Because these two mistakes are easy to make, I donÕt recommend Reiki too much.

 Now let us examine some of the most popular methods of energy healing or, as it is sometimes called, energy medicine.